dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 ### Branches

 The branch elements point to the next node in the tree using a merkle link.
-A merkle link is defined by the first 20 bytes of the result SHA2-256 of an encoded node.
+A merkle link is defined by a 20 byte BLAKE2s hash of an encoded node.

 ```